JuliusCosmoRomeo/kaldi_interface/README.md

 **docker run -v volume_dir:/data /kaldi_interface/train.sh model_name path_to_data_dir [utterance-postfix]**

-# IMPORTANT: path_to_data_dir is the root-folder, in which the 3 directories "train", "test" and "dev" are located
+### IMPORTANT: path_to_data_dir is the root-folder, in which the 3 directories "train", "test" and "dev" are located
-# e.g. if your "train"-, "test"-, and "dev"-dirs are located in /data/, the expect path_to_dir_name would be /data
+### e.g. if your "train"-, "test"-, and "dev"-dirs are located in /data/, the expected path_to_dir_name would be /data

 Read the chapter "Train a model - How the dir-structure of the mounted directory should look like" for data preparation